 In 2019, the SHF funded 78 projects worth $58.6 million responding to various emergencies such as cholera outbreak, food security and livelihoods support, health, water and sanitation, provision of non-food items as well as interventions in the education sector.
 In 2020, the SHF has helped immediate response to the COVID-19 pandemic by quickly allocating more than $12 million, mostly in terms of Health, Water, Sanitation (WASH) and Risk Communication.
 The SHF disburses money through standard allocations and the Reserve Fund for Emergencies (RfE).

-Established in 2006, the SHF has received more than US$1.2 billion from joint donor resources to meet the most critical needs identified by the humanitarian community.
-The SHF receives voluntary donor contributions and supports year-round humanitarian response.
+Since its establishment in 2006, the SHF has received more than US$1.38 billion from donor resources to meet the most critical needs identified by the humanitarian community.

 The SHF has three main objectives:

-- To improve humanitarian response by increasing funding allocations to priority humanitarian needs through an inclusive and coordinated process at the field level.
+- To improve humanitarian response by increasing funding allocations to priority humanitarian needs through an inclusive and coordinated process.

-- To strengthen the leadership of the HC.
+- To strengthen the leadership of the Humanitarian Coordinator.

-The SHF makes funding more predictable, providing donors and other funding mechanisms with timely information, thus enabling complementary funding for humanitarian projects [see SHF 2018 position paper].
-The SHF aims to allocate 70 per cent of its funding directly to NGOs and currently works with 53 NGO partners.
+The SHF 2020 Position Paper translated the objectives into actions.
+The SHF makes funding more predictable, providing donors and other funding mechanisms with timely information, thus enabling complementary funding for humanitarian projects.
+At least 70 per cent of its funding is channeled directly to NGOs and it currently works with 44 NGO partners.

-Interventions supported by the SHF are consistent with the core humanitarian principles: humanity, neutrality, impartiality and independence.
+All funded interventions are consistent with the humanitarian principles of humanity, neutrality, impartiality and independence.